ifubaraboye/doodle/README.md

-## Waht do you expect, it's a ripoff of wordle
+## What do you expect, it's a ripoff of wordle